FAQs

 • How often does a pool need to be resurfaced?

 Pools typically need resurfacing every 10-15 years, depending on the material (e.g., plaster, pebble, or tile) and maintenance.
+Call us today to schedule your pool resurfacing!

 • What are the best materials for pool resurfacing?

 Common options include plaster, quartz, pebble, and tile.
 Pebble and tile are more durable and aesthetically pleasing but are more expensive.
+To learn more about pool resurfacing, call us today!

 • How long does the pool resurfacing process take?

-The process typically takes five to seven days, depending on the size of the pool and the material chosen.
+In our experience, the pool resurfacing process typically takes five to seven days, depending on the size of the pool and the material chosen.

 • How much does pool resurfacing cost?

-Costs range from $5,000 to $15,000 or more, depending on the pool size, materials, and labor.
+Our pool resurfacing experts say costs range from $5,000 to $15,000 or more, depending on the pool size, materials, and labor.

 • What types of renovations can be done on an existing pool?